HubbleCommand/HubbleCommand.github.io/_posts/2024-01-09-building-godot.md

 [Scoop](https://scoop.sh/) is the easiest way to setup the build system by far, and has a plethora of other things to simplify downloading and managing tools (i.e. Jekyll).
 It installs python, jekyll, g++...

 Recently, using the `dev_build=yes` option causes the build to not be able to run on the targeted platform.
 Simply remove it from `tasks.json` for now, and make sure to make the corresponding name change in `launch.json` (remove `dev` from the `program` name).

+To follow the [engine c++ style guides](https://docs.godotengine.org/en/stable/contributing/development/code_style_guidelines.html), it is recommended to use `clang-format`
+Go to the [latest llvm release](https://github.com/llvm/llvm-project/releases), download the build for your platform (i.e. `clang+llvm-x-x86_64-pc-windows-msvc.tar.xz` for windows), extract, and take the clang-format.exe file and add it to your `PATH`.